cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 Uploading to GitHub
 -------------------

+This project template is designed for use with GitHub_.
+After generating the project,
-This project template is designed for use with GitHub_, so your next steps are to create a Git repository and upload it to GitHub.
+your next steps are to create a Git repository and upload it to GitHub.

 Change to the root directory of your new project, initialize a Git repository, and